When do the clocks change 2023, when is Spring, and why do the clocks change?

 Britain isn’t the only country that takes part in ‘British Summer Time’ or Daylight Savings.
 All countries in the European Union change their clocks twice a year and some other countries outside of Europe observe the same practice.
 For example, New Zealand, Australia, Argentina, Paraguay, Cuba and Haiti are all examples of countries that make the switch twice a year.

-The US has done the same for years however in 2022 the U.S. Senate passed legislation that will see daylight saving time remain permanently starting in 2023.
+The United States has done the same for years however in 2022 the U.S. Senate passed legislation that will see daylight saving time remain permanently starting in 2023.

 When does Spring start?